 Our emergency department offers immediate triage and treatment for urgent situations.
 We’re here for you when you need us, including all overnight, weekend and holiday emergencies.

-When you or your primary care veterinarian decide that your pet need advanced care, you can depend on our specialists.
-Because we all know that busy, curious pets know how to sniff out trouble—and sometimes illnesses just happen.
+When you or your primary care veterinarian decide that your pet needs advanced care, you can depend on our specialists.
+We all know that busy, curious pets can sniff out trouble—and sometimes illnesses just happen.
 Our certified veterinarians have obtained intensive training in addressing life-threatening conditions, and have the latest technology at their fingertips.

 The specialists at VVC are your advocates in looking at all possible diagnoses and your treatment options.
 They also help you make your best decisions for your pet by coordinating consultations and information from your primary care veterinarian, emergency doctor and other specialists.
 Communication is one of our most effective tools.